 Information security training

-Based on the view that the final barrier for information security is “people”, we aim to thoroughly publicize information security policies and related regulations.
+Based on our belief that people are the last line of defense in information security, we work to ensure that employees are familiar with the Company's information security policy and associated rules.
 We administer information security training on each policy — Privacy, Confidential Information Management, Education & Incident Management, and IT Security — to all employees in Japan and overseas.

 Going forward, we intend to continue developing more practical content and offering more pragmatic training through learning activities that entail repeated exposure to information security rules and content covering key topics in that regard.

 In fiscal 2011, we adopted a system whereby internal audit divisions perform information security audits, which enables us to conduct more objective rules-based checks and provide feedback to divisions that have been audited.